King-Darius/Aliens-at-War-II/README.md

 Open Source real-time strategy game made with Godot 4.

+Originally created as [godot-open-rts](https://github.com/lampe-games/godot-open-rts) by Lampe Games, this repository tracks that upstream codebase while curating a fork that layers in additional space-themed assets, skyline backdrops, and supporting tools tailored for the *Aliens at War II* setting.

 ## Purposes of this project

 This game is not going to be a very advanced RTS that would compete with other games of this genre.
 Instead, it will focus on simplicity and clean design so that it can: